SUMMARY

 c.
 Specification of the appropriate use of related and contrasting colors.

 d.
-The methods of printing (laying on) colors: translucent mixtures, or
+The methods of printing (laying on) colors: translucent mixtures, or overlays.

 e.
 Determining the shade: depends on the emphasis.
-The motif is man, the
+The motif is man, the color is woman.

 Color without motif is nothing; motif without color is hard and unnatural.